FilipMz/FilipMz.github.io/projects/music/music-1.md

 ---

 AITWAR is a music project that was created out of the need of not having to comply with genre standards.
-I try to mix genres as much as possible and collaborate with musicians from various fields.
+<br>I try to mix genres as much as possible and collaborate with musicians from various fields.

 Listen on:
 - "<a target='_blank' href='https://open.spotify.com/artist/4p9Rtr0ozJuzVRgwWUJgND?si=LemCj3MvTliIuKwjFKl4-w'>Spotify</a>"